petersilva/drobo-utils/trunk/README.txt

 NOTES:

+Multiple LUNS

+LUN is a 'Logical UNit', from SCSI terminology, when RAID units became too large for support in the past, and were sub-divided to present smaller units the operating system.
+The default LUNSIZE on Drobos is 2 TiB (adjustable using the tools.)
+If more disk space (after allowing for parity/redundancy) than LUNSIZE is installed in a unit, Drobo will show a second (or even third) LUN.
+Each LUN shows up in Linux as a separate disk (examples if the first LUN shows up as /dev/sde, the next will be /dev/sdf, then /dev/sdg.)

+If you think you should see multiple LUNS and you don't, you might have a look at some kernel settings: make sure that scsi_mod kernel module is loaded, make sure /sys/module/scsi_mod/parameters/max_luns is > 1.

-drobo-utils is completely untested with multiple LUNS.
-Best to make LUN large enough to span all your space.  starting up droboview will probably spawn a GUI for each LUN, so you may end up seeing double...
+drobo-utils is untested with multiple LUNS.  starting up droboview will probably spawn a GUI for each LUN, so you may end up seeing double...

 Probably not a good idea to run two GUI's for a single drobo.  the GUI polls continuously for changes to the device, and that might interfere if you try to, say, upgrade the firmware, with the other GUI.

 ON LUNSIZES >= 2TB:
  -- On older distributions, there are a couple of gotchas related to